jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

 	![Flight modes settings](Screenshots3/clrtrims.png)
 	 (Change to your desired control trims)

-	3. The playlist selector uses GV9 ....
-The program will set this item:
+	3. The playlist selector uses GV8 & GV9 ....
+The program will set these items:
+	Set additional FM used in these items to FM0
 	![Global Variables](Screenshots3/clrgv.png)

 	4. Set the the “LOGICAL SWITCHES” settings as follows: